 Under Alternative 1 at Andersen AFB, munitions storage operations would result in a minor increase in the area of impervious surface as a result of new earth-covered ammunition storage facilities, which would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-Existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic area topography.
+This increase would be minor and would be accommodated by stormwater infrastructure, and stormwater flow paths would continue to mimic area topography.
 The grass-covered magazines would not alter existing stormwater runoff volumes due to their consistency with the surrounding vegetation.
-Alternative 1 would include the preparation and implementation of a (or update of the existing) SWPPP, SWMP, and SPCC that would control runoff and minimize potential leaks and spills.
+Alternative 1 would include the preparation and implementation of a (or update of the existing) Stormwater Pollution Prevention Plan (SWPPP); Stormwater Management Plan (SWMP); and Spill Prevention, Control, and Countermeasure (SPCC) Plan that would control runoff and minimize potential leaks and spills.
 Implementation of these protective measures would minimize potential impacts of runoff, spills and leaks.

-Implementation of Alternative 1 at Andersen AFB would be in compliance with all federal, Government of Guam (GovGuam), and military orders, laws, and regulations, including Joint Region Marianas Instruction 3500.4, as well as the implementation of BMPs.
+Implementation of Alternative 1 at Andersen AFB would be in compliance with all federal, Government of Guam (GovGuam), and military orders, laws, and regulations, including Commander Navy Region (COMNAV) Marianas Instruction 3500.4, as well as the implementation of BMPs.
 Regulatory compliance and implementation of protective measures and plans would minimize potential impacts to surface water resources.
-Therefore, operations associated with Alternative 1 at Andersen AFB would result in less than significant impacts to surface water.
+Therefore, operations associated with Alternative 1, 2, or 3 at Andersen AFB would result in less than significant impacts to surface water.